umbgtt10/fluxion/ROADMAP.md

 - ✅ `partition(predicate)` operator - Split stream into two based on condition
 - [ ] `sample_ratio(fraction)` operator - Probabilistic downsampling (0.0 to 1.0)
 - [ ] `window_by_count(n)` operator - Count-based batching into Vec<T>
+- [ ] `tap` operator - used to troubleshoot stream values in complex chains
 - [ ] `merge_with` can handle errors

 **Documentation:**